stonecharioteer/blog/_drafts/authorization-using-oso.md

                 return PathAttributes.INACCESSIBLEDIRECTORY
 ```

 This function returns the *type* of the item, using our Enum.
+Ignore the `stat`
+lines, since they're irrelevant to this post.
+If you must know, they check the
+user permissions for a given path.

 ```python
 def rmdir(path):